London's Gatehouse Bank looks to broaden Islamic revenue streams

 Gatehouse, one of Britain's six full-fledged Islamic banks, is joining several of its peers in broadening its scope, after the country's Islamic finance sector got a boost from the government's first issue of an Islamic bond in June.

-Among its competitors, Islamic Bank of Britain is building its commercial property business after a capital injection in February from Qatari parent Masraf Al Rayan.
+Among its competitors, Islamic Bank of Britain is building its commercial property business after a capital injection in February from Qatari parent Masraf Al Rayan MARK.QA.

-Gatehouse, a subsidiary of Kuwaiti firm Securities House , has $2.2 billion in assets under management, up from $1.6 billion a year ago, while profits grew 65 percent in 2013.
+Gatehouse, a subsidiary of Kuwaiti firm Securities House (SECH.KW), has $2.2 billion (1.3 billion pounds) in assets under management, up from $1.6 billion a year ago, while profits grew 65 percent in 2013.

 However, fee and commission income dropped more than two-thirds during last year, partly because of lower deal activity in Britain.